AIOA for beach clubs, catering offices,

 Installed locally.
 Controlled by your office.
 Reviewed by your managers.

-- Sits on a shelf in the back office
+- Installed in the back office

 - Managers approve every action before it happens.